runeh/guess-json-shape/README.md

   `unknown` there instead.
 - Does not work on cirular structures.
 JSON can not be circular, but it's still possible to pass in something circular.

-## todo list

-- Threshold thing to make a union if there are objects that look very different in inferencer.
-As in, detect discriminated unions.
-- Rename "name" to "id" when for the shapes?
-- Can we drop some of the ".every(isSomeType)" things?
-- More tests for name detection think.
-Like in the "guess ok name for object array child" test
-- Organize tests in describe blocks
-- Tests for names
-- Should output array only have a single type, so force you to use union?
-- test for wrong union behaviour in toField
-- Option to override name of root
-- Option to override name of "guessed" field
-- Option to have callback thingy for name transformation
-- Be more specific about types in JsonType.
-Should only allow array or object
-- Rename `JsonType`?